Kids, CAVA and the Coronavirus | Guest Blog ~ Sam

 Across the Brooks and Kirk website, there are hundreds of blogs.
 But only a handful of them are from the perspective of our wonderful learners.
 So today’s blog is actually a guest blog from past learner Sam.
-Sam recently completed her CAVA course at the same time as having a baby, juggling childcare responsibilities, a job, and a masters degree to complete.
+Sam recently completed her CAVA qualification at the same time as having a baby, juggling childcare responsibilities, a job, and a masters degree to complete.
 Oh, and that was all during the lockdowns in the pandemic.
 How amazing is that?!
 Anyway, it’s over to you Sam…

 Kids, CAVA, and the Coronavirus